ctkelley/SIAMFANLEquations.jl/README.md

 ## The current version is 1.0.3.
   - This version changes the examples and test problems so that FFTs are only applied to vectors of size $2^p$.
 This makes AppleAccelerate happy and does no harm.
 If you want to use vectors of arbitrary size (say for the H-equation) do not use AppleAccelerate.
-  - I have made similar changes in the notebook and also addressed the problems with PyPlot.
+  - I have made similar changes in the notebook and also addressed the problems with PyPlot by __switching to PythonPlot__.
   - I've updated/corrected a few docstrings in the solvers.

 ## This is the Julia package for my shiny new orange book